Ngaio Health

 Final thoughts

-The vagus nerve is fascinating — not because it’s a magical fix, but because it highlights how deeply our physiology is shaped by connection, safety, and presence.
+The vagus nerve is fascinating — not because it is a magical fix, but because it reminds us how deeply connected our physiology is.
+Breath, voice, digestion, circulation, inflammation, touch, posture, and internal sensation all influence how we feel and function.

 Picture